postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Collaborating in team workspaces

-Team workspaces allow you to collaboratively work on collections with your team.
+Team workspaces allow you to collaborate on APIs, collections, environments, integrations, mocks, and monitors with your team.

-> Postman creates a default team workspace for every team.
+> Postman creates a default "Team Workspace" for every team.
 You can rename this workspace, but it cannot be deleted.

 ### Inviting a team member to a workspace